mark579/btc_ticker/README.md

 Select as many cryptos as you'd like in the config.yaml.
 Only one vs_currency is supported, and it only shows in $'s right now.
 So really it's just usd.

+There are currently logos that will show for Bitcoin, Dogecoin, and Ethereum.
+If it's not one of those a logo will not display on the left most 8x8 panel.

-The selected IDs need to existin in the [Coingeck API](https://api.coingecko.com/api/v3/coins/list).
+The selected IDs need to exist in the [Coingeck API](https://api.coingecko.com/api/v3/coins/list).

-Then each one will be added to a list and scroll across the screen.
+Then each one will drop in, and display the price and 24H price change.
+At the end of showing all cryptos.
+A joke will be displayed if enabled.

 ## Usage